Thyristor and SCR (Silicon Controlled Rectifier) Construction, Operation, Types Characteristics & Applications

 Semiconductor devices having four layers with a control mechanism is termed as a thyristor.
-The term thyristor is mostly applied to silicon controlled rectifier (SCR).
+The term thyristor is mostly applied to silicon controlled rectifiers (SCR).
 The term is derived from Thyratron and transistor because such a device combines the rectification of thyratron and control action of transistors.

 Thyristors have the ability to be controlled, fast response, it’s highly reliable because it can handle large current and needs a little maintenance.
-The cost of tyristor production is low and it is very efficient.
+The cost of thyristor production is low and it is very efficient.
 Thyristors are used in controlling DC/AC motors.
 It is also used in improving power factor and as a switching device as well as in HVDC (High Voltage DC) transmission lines.

 Thyristors have reduced the cost of development of drive systems by changing emphasis from dc motors to ac.
 It has replaced electromagnetic control systems.
 It is capable of handling power as high as 4MW(2,500A at 1600V).